bchtrue/masternode-scripts/README.md

 If you are already have old Commercium wallet then backup your data and export your private keys.
 You will import them later to new wallet:

+_Video instruction about how to migrate to new Commercium wallet:_ `https://youtu.be/xuLRBuvaSgU?t=166`

 Buckup `~/.commercium` - directory for MacOs/Linux